WeblateOrg/weblate/docs/user/checks.rst

 Starting or trailing newline
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Source and translated do not both start (or end) with a newline.
+Source and translation do not both start (or end) with a newline.

 Newlines usually appear in source string for a good reason, so omitting or
 adding it can lead to formatting problems when the translated text is used in